 As was outlined in a commentary from the Editorial Board of the New Brunswick Media Co-op, “Vaughn Barnett sentence a travesty of justice”, Barnett spent three weeks in jail in 2020 after a judge ruled he was doing the work of a lawyer without being licensed to practice law.
 Vaughn Barnett’s recent attempt to appeal his conviction was denied, as reported in Barnett v Law Society of New Brunswick, 2021 CanLII 25990 (NB CA).
 The Court of Appeal stated that it would not allow Barnett to “make a mockery of the decisions of the courts that bind him”.
 In contrast, Barnett has consistently characterized his actions as motivated by social and legal justice considerations given that he provides input on cases where persons cannot afford lawyers and where they do not meet the stringent criteria for publicly funded counsel.

 He also provided non-lawyer alternative dispute resolution services to a second woman who was an elected official with a Fredericton agency.
 The woman was helped in pursuing reconciliatory discussions about her “suspension” which she felt had occurred in violation of applicable bylaws.
 Barnett provided non-lawyer ADR services to the second woman who originally wanted to voluntarily meet with the Fredericton Police Service regarding the accusations of work-related fraud.
-When she was subsequently threatened with arrest, Vaughn provided the woman and the police with information questioning the legality of her potential warrantless arrest.
-The information on the arrest provided by Vaughn in his advocacy role was confirmed by a lawyer who acted for the woman.
+When she was subsequently threatened with arrest, Barnett provided the woman and the police with information questioning the legality of her potential warrantless arrest.
+The information on the arrest provided by Barnett in his advocacy role was confirmed by a lawyer who acted for the woman.
 The warrantless arrest did not happen.
-The criminal charges were dropped against the woman in the spring of 2021 meaning that the case did not proceed to trial.
+The criminal charges were dropped against the woman on July 7, 2020 meaning that the case did not proceed to trial.

 It is of note that a leading public education office, the Justice Education Society, defines an advocate as a person from the grassroots in its Fact Sheet.
 When Barnett argued this point before the higher court, this reasoning was rejected (para 17).